madetech/handbook/guides/process/support_team.md

 ## High level overview

 Our Support Team is best thought of as the 'on-demand' equivalent to our AaaS offering.
 They undertake smaller tactical pieces of work which normally would necessitate the spinning up of a dedicated Sprint team.
 The length of work undertaken varies from less than an hour, up to about a month.
 Beyond that our AaaS offering becomes more appropriate.

-The Support Team is run by Nick Wood, who oversees day to day operations, and manages relationships with our support customers.

 ## Support Team Structure